 - Love chocolate?
 Try adding 1/2 cup chocolate chips to the batter, or sprinkling them on each pancake after pouring batter.
 Top with chocolate syrup, of course!

 - Swap the granulated sugar for brown sugar.
-It will give you a bit darker pancakes and a slightly deeper molasses-like flavor.
+It will give you darker pancakes and a slightly deeper molasses-like flavor.

-- Add cinnamon or nutmeg (or both) for some warming slices, traditional in some banana bread.
+- Add cinnamon or nutmeg (or both).
+They are warming spices, traditional in some banana bread.

 - For a healthy kick, you could omit the sugar completely and rely on the sweetness of your ripe bananas and a topping of maple syrup.

-- For added crunch, toss in some chopped walnuts into the batter.
+- For added crunch, toss chopped walnuts into the batter.

 - Top with sliced bananas, or other fresh fruit.
 Try with strawberry sauce for a fun strawberry banana flavor combo!